-The following table presents the remaining contractual maturities of securities lending transactions accounted for as secured borrowings at December 31, 2022:
+The following table presents the remaining contractual maturities of securities lending transactions accounted for as secured borrowings at December 31, 2024:

-Remaining Contractual Maturity of the Agreements Overnight and Continuous Up to 30 Greater than 90 days 30-90 days days Total Securities lending transactions Corporate securities \$ 113 \$ = \$ - \$ - \$ 113 Equity securities 916,457 - - - 916,457 Total borrowings \$ 916,570 \$ - \$ - \$ - \$ 916,570 Gross amount of recognized liabilities for securities lending 916,570 Amount related to agreements not included in offsetting disclosure
+Remaining Contractual Maturity of the Agreements ernight and ontinuous 1 Up to 30 days 30-9 00 days Greater than 90 days Total Securities lending transactions Corporate securities \$ 52 \$ - \$ - \$ - \$ 52 Equity securities 1,291,673 - - - 1,291,673 Total borrowings \$ 1,291,725 \$ - \$ - \$ - \$ 1,291,725 Gross amount of recognized liabilities for securities lending \$ 1,291,725 Amount related to agreements not include led in offsetting dis closure \$ -

 Money Market Programs.
-The Company offers clients money market investments in two fund families and the ability to sweep excess cash held in their brokerage accounts and invest in a savings account called Bank Insured Deposits at various participating banking institutions, including at the Company's banking affiliate, PlainsCapital Bank ("Bank").
-The amounts held in the money market funds are interest bearing and are covered by the SIPC.
+The Company offers clients money market investments in a fund family and the ability to sweep excess cash held in their brokerage accounts to invest in a savings account called Bank Insured Deposits at various participating banking institutions, including at the Bank.
+The amounts held in the money market fund are interest bearing and are covered by the SIPC.
 Clients' assets are subject to coverage thresholds of a maximum of \$500 per client.
-The swept cash held in client savings accounts are FDIC insured up to \$250.
+The swept cash held in client savings accounts is FDIC insured up to \$250.

-At December 31, 2022, there was \$1,182,033 of customer funds invested in the two money market funds and \$1,817,964 was of customer funds invested in the FDIC insured programs, of which the Bank, held \$1,122,091.
+At December 31, 2024, \$51,658 and \$1,925,227 of customer funds were invested in a money market fund and in the FDIC insured programs, of which the Bank, held \$572,188, respectively.

-The amount of excess cash swept to these investment products is not reported in the statement of financial condition and is not included in the computation for determination of reserve requirement pursuant to Rule 15c3-3 as client dollars are the obligations of the respective institutions and the money market fund families are an investment option that represents customer owned securities.
+The amount of excess cash swept to these investment products is not reported in the statement of financial condition and is not included in the computation for determination of reserve requirement pursuant to Rule 15c3-3 as client dollars are the obligations of the respective institutions and the money market fund families and are investment options that represents customer owned securities.